 Changes will reduce student travel and encourage social distancing.

-Guided by expertise from public health officials and the CDC, the university staff responds quickly to reports related to COVID-19 on campus.
+Guided by expertise from public health officials and the CDC, university staff responds quickly to reports related to COVID-19 on campus.

 To slow the spread of COVID-19, students, faculty, and staff must wear face coverings on campus.